dzshao/CineFile/README.md

 ## Project Description
 Almost everyone loves movies, so this is a project that is appealing for us to make and will be useful for others to use.
 This project is a great opportunity to learn the new tools and skills introduced in CS100 and beyond, as we also get to practice web scraping and algorithm design.

-The project will use C++, Visual Studio Code, Git, GitHub, gdb, valgrind, Vim, CMake, GoogleTest, and web scraping.
+The project will use C++, Visual Studio Code, Git, GitHub, gdb, valgrind, Vim, CMake, GoogleTest, and cURL.

 User can input the name of a movie, genre, director, actor, as well as a rating range.
 The program will output a list of list of up to ten movie recommendations to watch including their rating, release date and other general information.
 The movies are sorted based on their rating.